-In today’s job market resume is a very, very essential tool, your resume can make a whole lot of impression with the potential employer.
-Most people have an impression that a resume will get them hired but it is wrong.
+In today’s job market resume is a very, very essential tool, your resume can make a whole lot of impression on the potential employer.
+Most people have the impression that a resume will get them hired, but it is wrong.
 Employers want to know the potential of a person before they decide to see them.
 A resume is a tool that will get you an interview and potentially the job.

 - A resume is just an outline of your qualifications and specific skills it does not require elaboration.
 Best if kept in bulletins.